Everything you need to know about building your pilot career in iFly Schedules

 | Senior Captain | 750 hours | 2.5x base |

-Note: Your position is based on total career hours, so when you change airlines you keep your rank!
+Note: Your position is based on total career hours, so when you change airlines you keep your rank — unless the job includes sponsored training.
+If you join an airline on a type you don't have a rating for, you always start as First Officer regardless of total hours.
+Once you build hours on that type, internal promotions advance you normally.
 Promotions at your current airline appear as competitive slot-based opportunities (30-40% chance once eligible) with seniority-based approval (20-95%).
 Apply and wait 2-18 hours for a decision.

 Each airline tracks pilot seniority using a hybrid score — 35% tenure (time at airline) and 65% airline hours flown: